JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/VLANs.md

 			- VLANs allow network administrators to group devices by function, even if they're spread across different physical location.
 This makes management easeir and more efficient
 - How?
 	- VLAN Tagging:
 		- When device sends data, it is assigned a VLAN ID.
-This ID is added to the frame by the switch to tag the traffic as beloging to a specific V
+This ID is added to the frame by the switch to tag the traffic as beloging to a specific VLAN
+		- Trunk Links between switches use 802.1Q VLAN tagging to allow traffic from multiple VLANs to pass through a single physical link
+	- Switch Port Modes:
+		- A switch port can be in one o